convexset/meteor-three-way/README.md

     debounceInterval: 300, // default: 500
     // "Throttle Interval" for Meteor calls; See: http://underscorejs.org/#throttle ; fields used for below...
     throttleInterval: 500, // default: 500
-    // Fields for which updaters are throttle'd instead of debounce'ed
+    // Fields for which updaters are throttle'd instead of debounce'd
     throttledUpdaters: ['emailPrefs', 'personal.particulars.age'],

     // Reports updates of focused fields